Convex-Dev/convex/README.md

 Convex is an decentralised network and execution engine for the Internet of Value.

 It is designed as a foundational layer for decentralised application and economic systems that manage digital assets, where asset ownership is cryptographically secured.
+It can be considered functionally similar to a decentralised public blockchain, but offers some significant advantages:

+- High transaction throughput (tens of thousands of transactions per second)
+- Low latency for transaction confirmation (a couple of second for global consensus)
+- Energy efficiency using the the Convergent Proof of Stake consensus algorithm
+- Smart contract capability with Turing Complete, atomic transactions
+- Integrated on-chain compiler

 ## About this repository